Language-Integrated Recursive Queries (Full Version): Evaluation

-\oopsla{The TC query returns correctly on all evaluated systems even though it uses bag semantics, even with cyclic input data}.
-The reason for this is that the query itself checks for duplicates: in DuckDB, the query has a list that tracks visited nodes, while in systems that do not support lists, the query appends to a string for each node it has visited. \oopsla{Conversely, the SSSP query will not terminate on cyclic data even with set semantics.} The reason for this is the cost propagation, where each tuple generated at each recursive step includes the ``weight'' of the newly discovered path.
-If the query reaches a cycle in the data, the weight of the path will be infinitely increasing and the ever-changing \texttt{cost} column will prevent the set difference from removing already-discovered paths. \oopsla{The property responsible for this is constructor-freedom: the TC query constructs new values used to detect cycles even using bag semantics while the SSSP query constructs new values that lead to cyclic reinforcement and non-termination.}
+The TC query returns correctly on all evaluated systems using bag semantics, even with cyclic input data.
+The reason for this is that the query itself checks for duplicates: in DuckDB, the query has a list that tracks visited nodes, while in systems that do not support lists, the query appends to a string.
+Conversely, the SSSP query will not terminate on cyclic data even with set semantics.
+The reason for this is cost propagation, where each tuple generated at each recursive step includes the ``weight'' of the newly discovered path.
+If the query reaches a cycle, the weight of the path will infinitely increase and the ever-changing \texttt{cost} column will prevent the set difference from removing already-discovered paths.
+The property responsible for both behaviors is constructor-freedom (\cf{}): the TC query constructs new values used to detect cycles while the SSSP query constructs new values that lead to cyclic reinforcement and nontermination.
+The SSSP and TC queries exemplify why \system{} cannot strictly enforce all properties, even on a single RDBMS, as the same property can be responsible for nontermination in some queries but prevent nontermination in others.

 In summary, we evaluate the ability of \system{} to identify queries that will fail and find that it can be tuned to successfully reject all problematic queries.
+However, as there are queries that will run without problems that violate one or more of P1--P\total{}, the strict safety guarantees of \system{} come at the cost of expressivity.
 As with many type systems, \system{} takes a conservative approach to correctness and can reject queries that may, if the data has certain properties, return successfully.
-To maximize usability and practicality, \system{} users always have the choice to tune how restrictive the \texttt{fix} operator is, potentially allowing the full RQB to compile.
+To maximize usability and practicality, \system{} users always have the choice to tune which combination of properties P1--P\total{} are relaxed.